Rigid nongeometric orientifolds and the swampland: Type IIA de-Sitter no-go scenarios

 To begin with, using our generic results for the type IIA scalar potential we will re-derive the de-Sitter no-go conditions for two particular models which have been presented in \cite{DeWolfe:2005uu, Hertzberg:2007wc, Flauger:2008ad, Haque:2008jz, Caviezel:2008tf}.
-The first no-go condition corresponds to the case of having no geometric and non-geometric fluxes \cite{DeWolfe:2005uu, Hertzberg:2007wc}, while the second case includes geometric flux but does not include the non-geometric flux \cite{Flauger:2008ad, Haque:2008jz, Caviezel:2008tf}.
+The first no-go condition corresponds to the case of having no geometric and nongeometric fluxes \cite{DeWolfe:2005uu, Hertzberg:2007wc}, while the second case includes geometric flux but does not include the nongeometric flux \cite{Flauger:2008ad, Haque:2008jz, Caviezel:2008tf}.